calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

 Similarly, I've regularly worked with business clients to help define the process they want, and drive confidence through prototypes or simple definitions of complex issues to help understanding of the goal the project is aiming to achieve.
 An example recently was the Australia next day settlement project, where we were not able to hit a next day merchant settlement target as the scheme settlement timelines did not line up to avoid pre-funding.

-# My Questions

-* What is the role meant to entail?
-Would this usually include travel?

-* What technical exposure is there in this role?

-* What technology is VISA Direct built on / what type of technologies are we expecting Acquirers to be integrating via?

-* How does VISA maintain it's scalability infrastructure

-* Where does this career track lead within VISA, is this a lead into software architecture or towards programme management?

-* What involvement in soft frameworks would you be expecting vs what I could involve myself in?

-* What opportunities are there to teach / be taught at VISA?

-* What support would I be offered in being able to build the skills necessary for the role, online learning / courses.

-* Is this role intending to help acquirers setup their capabilities with Visa Direct, or to start moving towards working as an acquirer now that instant payments removes part of the liability risk management provided by acquirers?

-* What are the organisation and team management aspects of the role going to entail?
-Will I be managing projects directly, or as an overseer of multiple projects where I would be more likely to delegate planning, and play a prioritisation role etc.

-* How come this role wasn't an internal hire?

-* How does VISA promote mentorship and sponsorship?

-* What are the diversity levels within technology?

-* What would the team look like?

-* How will Earthport extend the Visa Direct offering?
-Is that by the ability to build it into the open banking rails?

-* Where do you see the growth in Visa Direct over the next 2-3 years?

-* Architectural Katas / Self learning vs Course Based / Time allocated for learning?

-*

 ## Questions I Was Asked: